 This session first examines real-world patterns that trigger interference and surveys methods for detecting memory interference, including findings from Google, Alibaba, and Meta's production environments.
 We'll then discuss the design of the OSS collector, and how it combines CPU performance counters, eBPF and high-resolution timers to identify noisy neighbors.
 We close with future directions and opportunities to get involved.

+As confidential virtual machines become mainstream in confidential computing, the Arm Confidential Computing Architecture (CCA) was introduced as a key innovation of Arm v9 in 2021.
+Linaro has been deeply involved in integrating CCA into open-source projects over the past years.
 In this presentation, we'll share the progress of our open-source enablement efforts.
 This includes the current status of fundamental software support and the next-stage plan for projects such as TF - A, Kernel, and Qemu.
 We'll also talk about container runtime adoption in Kata containers and Confidential containers.
 For instance, we'll detail the work on supporting CCA in Kata container runtimes with Qemu backend, like in kata-deploy.
 The support for guest-components and Trustee in Confidential containers will be covered too.
+Remote attestation is another crucial aspect that can't be overlooked.
+To reduce solution fragmentation in open-source projects for production, Arm and Linaro are collaborating on an end-to-end experimental attestation platform using Veraison project components.
+We'll present a case study from the Confidential Containers project to show the practical adoption of these technologies.

 Kevin Zhao is currently the tech lead at Linaro Data Center Group.
 He has been working on Arm server ecosystem for more than 8 years, including the open source IAAS solutions, distribute storage and confidential computing.
 Now, he is actively working on Arm Confidential Computing...
 Read More →